HL7/davinci-dtr/input/pagecontent/specification.md

   </table>
 </div><br>

-The QuestionnaireResponse included in the Questionnaire package Bundle accompanying an adaptive Questionnaire will follow the convention of referencing a contained Questionnaire `derivedFrom` the canonical for the Questionnaire being completed.
+The QuestionnaireResponse included in the Questionnaire package Bundle accompanying an adaptive Questionnaire **SHALL** follow the convention of referencing a contained Questionnaire `derivedFrom` the canonical for the Questionnaire being completed.
 Typically, the QuestionnaireResponse and contained Questionnaire will contain no answers (or corresponding questions), though the payer **MAY** opt to include a few pre-populated answers for user review prior to soliciting additional questions using the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation.

 The [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation provides no opportunity to pass context to the server posing the questions.
 It will have no information about who the member is, the nature of the order, or anything else.
 Any information needed will need to be passed in as the answer to a question.
 Payers **MAY** define pre-populatable questions to extract such information, using CQL to access the Questionnaire's [`launchContext`](https://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-launchContext.html) extension or performing any necessary data retrieval.
 The populated (and potentially user-reviewed or adjusted) answers can then be leveraged in subsequent calls to [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) to determine what to ask next.